Social Security Consultant Near MeMaximize Your Social Security Earnings With Knowledgeable Financial Advisors in St. Louis Hills, MO

 3. Earn More Money

-While this seems obvious, it's also one of the biggest things you can do now in order to increase your benefits in the future.
-Making more money leads to both a higher AIME and more of your money going to Social Security taxes.
-The SSA takes both of those into account to help calculate whether you can get the maximum retirement benefit.
+While this is what most of us strive for anyway, it's also one of the biggest things you can do far before your retirement age in order to increase your benefits down the road.
+The more you earn, the higher the Social Security Administration will calculate your benefits, and the more you'll pay in Social Security taxes.
+The SSA takes both of those into account to help calculate if you're able to receive the highest possible Social Security income.
 So, if you needed more motivation to seek raises or better-paying jobs, now you have it.
-However, the SSA places a cap on how much income can count towards your AIME.
-In 2023, that number is $160,200.
+However, earnings over a specific amount are not factored into your retirement benefits.
+In 2023, income over $160,200 will not be calculated.

 4. Claim Spousal Benefits